-Central Energy Trust Wildbase Recovery will provide a national recovery, rehabilitation and education facility for native wildlife as they recover from illness and injury after treatment at Massey University’s Wildbase Hospital.
+Central Energy Trust Wildbase Recovery is a national recovery, rehabilitation and education facility the provides for native wildlife as they recover from illness and injury after treatment at Massey University’s Wildbase Hospital.

-The 2900-square-metre Central Energy Trust Wildbase Recovery facility will include a circular flighted aviary for kaka, kea, tui and kereru, a five-metre-tall raptor aviary for karearea, recovery pools for ocean, shore and wetlands birds to restore their waterproofing, and a place for ground-dwelling birds including kiwi and takahe.
-Coupled with a national education programme using the Nature of Science framework laid out for the New Zealand primary school curriculum and the DoC National Education Strategy will make this facility the gold standard in native wildlife rehabilitation and education.
+Central Energy Trust Wildbase Recovery facility has specialised aviaries, a circular flight aviary for tui, kotare and kereru, a five-metre-tall raptor aviary for karearea, kahu and ruru recovery pools for ocean, shore and wetlands birds to restore their waterproofing, and a place for ground-dwelling birds including kiwi and weka.
+Coupled with a national education programme using the Nature of Science framework laid out for the New Zealand primary school curriculum and the DoC National Education Strategy, this facility the gold standard in native wildlife rehabilitation and education.

 Our country is home to many endemic species, which means they are uniquely special to New Zealand.
 It’s our vision to help, protect and conserve our wildlife, and remove their threat of extinction.